catkrahl/marp-template/README.md

 # **Headline on this cover slide**
 ```

-The underscore in front of class scopes this style for this current slide only.
+The underscore in `_class` scopes this template style for this current slide only.

-Note the `**` bold markdown around the entire headline text.
-This is needed so the headline css styling works correctly on this slide template.
+**The `**` bold markdown around the entire headline text is needed so the headline css styling works correctly on this slide template.** In the future the python script may be able to enforce this, but for now, you will have to make sure they are there!

 ### Images